“Personal Growth” Section Overview

 In 2015, more than 500,000 people attended an online “Tapping Summit”, and over 5 million people a month search online for “EFT tapping” and related terms, and the 5 highest-traffic EFT web sites have over 2 million page views a month.

-Over 100 papers published in peer-reviewed medical and psychology journals, including dozens of clinical trials, have demonstrated that EFT is effective for phobias, anxiety, depression, posttraumatic stress disorder, pain, and other problems.
+Over 100 papers published in peer-reviewed medical and psychology journals, including dozens of clinical trials, have demonstrated that EFT is effective for phobias, anxiety, depression, PTSD (post-traumatic stress disorder), pain, and other problems.

 And yet, many would dismiss EFT as “woo-woo”, New-Age craziness and airy-fairy.
-For myself, I heard/read about it, checked out the Website and tried it.
+For myself, I read about it, checked out the Website and tried it.
 And it worked!

 There are a lot of videos on YouTube, but I really suggest that you first learn from http://emofree.com/.
 Gary has a lot of free training materials on his site at http://emofree.com/eft-tutorial/eft-tapping-tutorial.html